bkayratkyzy/Monte_Carlo_Simulations/README.md

 ![energy_backtest.png](Images/energy_backtest.png)

-6. PyPortfolioOpt was used to calculate expected returns and covariance to optimize the 11 sectors to find a portfolio with the highest sharpe ratio.
+6. PyPortfolioOpt was used to calculate expected returns and covariance to optimize the 11 sectors and find a portfolio with the highest sharpe ratio.

 The max sharpe ratio portfolio was: